Mahesh-27kumar/chatbot-react/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-branch-name`.
 5. Open a pull request.

+## Bot Cmds
+By using This Pre Giving cmds

+1. hi,hello,hey.
+2. date.
+3. time.
+4. your age.
+5. google link.
+6. youtube link.
+7. github link.
+8. bank interst rate.
+9. weather.
+10. location
+11. thank you.
+12. how are you.
+13. your creator.
+14. your purpose.
+15. buy me some things.
+16. .

 ## License